 The methods of energy healing may differ with how we view healing.
 Our point of view, often from a Western perspective, is practical, logical, and grounded on what we hear, touch, feel, and see.
 Instead of exploring another path to healing such as using music, color, imagination or breath or sensing without touching, we presume they won’t work based on our viewpoint of what healing method is.
 New and past studies have shown that these methods, which are based on sound, vibration, and electromagnetic energy, work.
 Since sound, vibration, and electromagnetic energy are things that we interact with every day, it may likely seem that they can also help us heal in certain ways.
 Based on awareness and creativity, people all over the world have created or discovered methods that use these simple everyday things to help us recover or maintain our health.

 Ever heard of Tai Chi or qigong?
 Based on the aforementioned definition of energy healing, these two ancient practices may be designated into this category.
 People in various countries of the world use Tai Chi and/or qigong, oftentimes on a regular basis.
 Ever heard of Reiki or Therapeutic Touch?
 While not as well-known as qigong or Tai Chi, they are nonetheless just as effective in healing.
 There are other more obscure types of healing like bowen therapy, craniosacral therapy and hypnotherapy?
-While they may not be as famous Tai Chi, acupressure, or acupuncture in Fort Lauderdale, the very principle of these therapies is the same.
+While they may not be as famous Tai Chi, acupressure, or acupuncture in Miami, the very principle of these therapies is the same.

 Each day, the healing community gets larger and larger with new techniques and methods formulated under the umbrella term of energy healing.
 Do they work?
 For the most part, yes.
 Some of these techniques are obviously spurious, but one must not assume that the others do not work.
 Therefore, the answer to the question does energy healing really work, the answer to that is an unequivocal yes!